Updated: September 2015

-Before you start getting and comparing residential insurance quotes, you may want to have a good understanding of the basics.
+Before you start requesting and comparing residential insurance quotes, you may want to have a good understanding of the basics.

 - Frequency of claims